fybrik/airbyte-module/sample/README_mysql.md

       helm install mysql bitnami/mysql -n fybrik-airbyte-sample
       kubectl wait pod --for=condition=ready mysql-0 --namespace fybrik-airbyte-sample --timeout 20m
       ```
-    3. Use the instructions from the helm chart notes to run a pod that is use as a client and connect to the service:
+    3. Use the instructions from the helm chart notes to run a pod that is used as a client and connects to the service:
       ```bash
       echo Username: root
       export MYSQL_ROOT_PASSWORD=$(kubectl get secret --namespace fybrik-airbyte-sample mysql -o jsonpath="{.data.mysql-root-password}" | base64 -d)